How to Downsize When Making a Move

 The secret of happiness is not found in seeking more, but in developing the capacity to enjoy less. – Socrates

 When the time comes, as it will for millions of seniors throughout the country, to make the move to a smaller living space or senior living community, getting rid of years and years of accumulations will undoubtedly be part of the process.
-If you’ve lived in your current home for a long time, downsizing can feel overwhelming, both because of the magnitude of the task and the emotional ties to many of your personal possessions.
+If you’ve lived in your current home for a long time and have been looking into houses for sale in Wichita KS or at sites like ListedBuy or lowcountryrealestate.com/, downsizing can feel overwhelming, both because of the magnitude of the task and the emotional ties to many of your personal possessions.